 Role Models: Women in the MdbK

 The starting point and source of inspiration is the self-portrait of the American Impressionist Lilla Cabot Perry (1848–1933).
 This painting is on display at the MdbK as part of the Collection-in-Residence programme of the Terra Foundation, Chicago.
 The exhibition juxtaposes the depiction of female creative artistic work as gainful employment—Cabot Perry contributed significantly to the financial sustenance of her family of five—with different forms of artistic activity by women, each of which was characterized by specific social circumstances.
-Also among the featured artists are Rosa Bonheur and Elisabetta Sirani.
+Also among the women artists featured are Rosa Bonheur and Elisabetta Sirani.
 The presentation carries forward the museum’s critical research initiatives into its own collection history.
 By taking an unbiased look at the stacks, it reveals insights into works that have been shown seldom, if ever.

 Role Models: Women in the MdbK; Museum der bildenden Künste Leipzig.
 November 7, 2024–May 11, 2025.